chozian/ansible-role-horizon-view-client/README.md

 horizon-view-client
 =========

-This Ansible role is for installing the VMware Horizon View Client application in Linux.
+This Ansible role is for installing the VMware Horizon View Client application on Linux.

 Role Variables
 --------------